-Systems for obtaining meteorological data to improve forecasts (satellites, etc.).
-Monitoring networks for the characterization and tracking of the quantitative and qualitative status of water bodies.
+de on Improved knowledge Systems for obtaining meteorological data to improve forecasts (satellites, etc.).
+Supply-side adaptation (information systems and data Monitoring networks for the characterization and pp ap analysis for improved decision tracking of the quantitative and qualitative status of Su making) water bodies.
 Real-time hydrological information networks.

-Knowledge enhancement (information systems and data analysis for improved decision making) Water sanitary quality information systems as a preventive measure for the health of the population.
+Water sanitary quality information systems as a preventive measure for the health of the population.
 Improved understanding of natural processes and how they can improve water quality and quantity.
 Systems that allow the improvement of knowledge on water use.
 Networks for monitoring climate change effects on water bodies (especially those not altered by direct human action).
 Drinking and bathing water quality information systems.
 Systems that allow the management of uncertainties and risks.
 Protection of natural infrastructure at its source (sustainable agricultural practices).
-Protection and conservation of Protection and regeneration of wetlands and meanders. ecosystems and water bodies (they Removal of non-native invasive vegetation. ures allow a quantitative and qualitative Strategic land protection.
-Supply-side adaptation measures improvement of the water by reducing post-treatment) Revegetation (including reforestation and forest conversion). tion Creation of riparian buffer zones. pta River and floodplain reconnection.
-Riverbank restoration (including riparian corridors) ada Systems to reduce evaporation losses in reservoirs. side Reduction of water losses.
-Waterway shading. - / / Leak detection systems in water networks.
-Sup Providing households with basic sanitation facilities.
-Drainage, sanitation, and Increasing improved sanitation systems. wastewater treatment improvement.
-Construction and improvement of sewage networks.
+Protection and conservation of Protection and regeneration of wetlands and meanders. ecosystems and water bodies (they Removal of non-native invasive vegetation. allow a quantitative and qualitative Strategic land protection. improvement of water by reducing post-treatment) Revegetation (including reforestation and forest conversion).
+Creation of riparian buffer zones.
+River and floodplain reconnection.
+Riverbank restoration (including riparian corridors) Systems to reduce evaporation losses in reservoirs.
+Reduction of water losses.
+Waterway shading.
+Leak detection systems in water networks.
+Providing households with basic sanitation facilities.
+Drainage, sanitation, and Increasing improved sanitation systems. wastewater treatment Construction and improvement of sewage networks. improvement.
 Implementation of sustainable drainage systems in cities (green roofs, draining pavements).
 Implement wastewater treatment facilities.
-Increased storage and regulation capacity Bioretention or infiltration green spaces.
-Reservoirs.
+Bioretention or infiltration green spaces.
+Increased storage and regulation capacity Reservoirs.
 Construction of artificial wetlands (restoration or construction).
 Artificial recharge of aquifers (pumping or infiltration ponds, permeable pavements, etc.).
 Rainwater harvesting/collection.
 Increased regulation capacity through ponds and tanks.
 Groundwater exploration and extraction.
-Unconventional resources Atmospheric humidity capture.
+Atmospheric humidity capture.
 Desalination.
-Reuse (of treated water or agricultural drainage water).
+Unconventional resources Reuse (of treated water or agricultural drainage water).
 Extraction of groundwater confined in deep geological formations on land or in marine aquifers.
 Increasing precipitation by cloud seeding.
 Transfer of resources Water transfers.
+Virtual water (import/export). - 4 4 .
+14 - 1 .
+December 1 to 1 t form the maint of view of water and that are in